 Making overnight oats has become one of my favorite go-to easy recipes for an easy healthy breakfast.
 I also like to make them ahead of time as part of my meal prep.

 Oatmeal itself is incredibly versatile and tasty.
 Especially when you add the right complimentary flavors and ingredients!
 One of my favorite high protein oatmeal recipes has fresh baked sweet potato, peanut butter protein powder, and banana.
 And, despite being totally vegan, this plant-based dish is loaded with protein!

-What type of oatmeal should I use?
+What type of oatmeal should I use for protein overnight oats?

 4. Quick Oats – When I’m soaking oatmeal this is my top choice.
 Quick oats are also called quick-cooking oats because they are further processed than rolled oats in order to decrease cooking time.
 They become partially cooked by the steaming process before being rolled even thinner than old-fashioned oats.
 They take only minutes to cook and usually become soft and edible within 2 or 3 hours of soaking.

-What’s the best peanut butter protein powder?
+What’s the best peanut butter protein powder for overnight oats?

 ● Best Overall: PB Fit – This is what I used in my overnight protein oats.
 I like this product because it has ⅓ the calories and 90% less fat than regular peanut butter.
 It also has 8g of protein and has a lovely texture and flavor.